comp-bio-master/assignment-0/README.md

 ## FYI: Additional Details About CodeSpaces Virtual Machines (VMs)

 * You can only have 2 VMs at any one time.
 It doesn't matter if they are running or stopped as far as I know.
 * If you need to spin up a third VM then you have to delete an existing virtual machine.
 You can find your VM in your [CodeSpaces Page](https://github.com/codespaces) - scroll to the bottom.
+In the image below, I have 1 virtual machine name `symmetrical sniffle`

 ![](images/codespaces_vms.png)